ryan-vance/led-chess-board/README.md

 ## Demo

-*Note: Add your chess board demo video or photos to an `images/` folder*

-Additional photos and videos can be found [here]().
+Go to [this](https://wokwi.com/projects/428952069470626817) link to test the simulation yourself.
+You can even use the controls to play.
+Use the show command often to remember where your pieces are, and remember that the board is inverted in this state because it had to be wired upside down!

+To see pictures of our process and journey, check the [gallery](https://github.com/ryan-vance/led-chess-board/tree/main/gallery) folder.
+All pictures can be seen in the [README](https://github.com/ryan-vance/led-chess-board/blob/main/gallery/README.md).

+A video demonstration play is posted on [YouTube](https://youtu.be/uNnXn8bJfGM).

 ## Software Architecture

-Check out the code comments in [finalChess.ino](finalChess.ino) to see the system implementation.
+Check out the code comments in [finalChess.ino](https://github.com/ryan-vance/led-chess-board/blob/main/src/finalChess.ino) to see the system implementation.

 **Key Components:**
 - Chess algorithm based on Micro-Max by H.G.
 Muller (adapted by Diego Cueva)